Tones of Reading Comprehension – GRE,GMAT,CATRahul Singh

 Narrative and Descriptive:

 In narrative reading comprehension – the author is the character himself and tries to convey a story or an event.
 It usually answers the question- “Then what happened?”.
-Narrative type of RC often present situations like a dispute, conflicts, problems & their solutions, motivational events, etc. The basic purpose is to gain and hold a readers’ interest and thus, to entertain.
-Topics like experience of the first day at school or something that changed your life,etc.
+A narrative type of RC often present situations like a dispute, conflicts, problems & solutions, motivational events, etc. The basic purpose is to gain and hold a readers’ interest and thus, to entertain.
+Topics like the experience of the first day at school or something that changed your life, etc.